pseiler/savegamesync/README.md

 ```

 ## Usage
+**Caution**: Every Game must be comma seperated white a trailing whitespace after a comma.

-Upload the files to your Cloud:
+Upload the files to your Cloud.
+If you want to upload all available games, use "all":
 ```bash
 savegame_sync.sh -u [--upload] --games "$Game1, $Game2"
 ```

-Download the files from your Cloud
+Download the files from your Cloud.
+If you want to download all available games, use "all"
 to the correct location:
 ```bash
 savegame_sync.sh -d [--download] --games "$Game1, $Game2"